blink1073/oct2py/README.rst

 Installation
 ------------
-You must have GNU Octave installed and in your PATH.
+You must have GNU Octave installed and in your PATH (versions 3.2-3.8).
 On Windows, the easiest way to get Octave is to use an installer from SourceForge_.
 You must have the Numpy and Scipy libraries installed.
 On Linux, it should be available from your package manager.
 Linux users should also install `pexpect` prevent Syntax Errors from closing